troglobit/finit/doc/config.md

 on the kernel command line.
 See [cmdline docs](cmdline.md) for how to activate it.

+This rescue mode can be disabled at configure time using:

+    configure --without-rescue

 The rescue mode comes in two flavors; *traditional* and *fallback*.

 > **Note:** in this mode `initctl` will not work.
 Use the `-f` flag to